mimblewimble/grin-rfcs/text/0000-security-subteam.md

 A clear and structured decision making process is needed to fully support the current security process as well as community initiatives such as bilateral disclosure agreements, bug bounty programs and future audit work.
 Currently this process is maintained by the core team who have many areas of focus, leading to a lack of clarity, timeliness and ability to decisively execute on community security initiatives.

-The security subteam will free up core resources to focus on other important areas while expanding dedicated resources to security work, allowing the Grin ecosystem to continue to scale.
+The security team will free up core resources to focus on other important areas while expanding dedicated resources to security work, allowing the Grin ecosystem to continue to scale.
 A clear decision making structure around the security process instills confidence in the greater ecosystem and encourages projects, developers and users to continue to increase contributions of time and resources into Grin.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation

-Grin's security subteam is responsible for making security related decisions for the Grin project.
+Grin's security team is responsible for making security related decisions for the Grin project.
 This includes, but is not limited to, decisions about the specification and implementation of Grin's security processes.
-As much as possible Grin's security subteam carries out the security priorities of the community and core team in a transparent manner.
+As much as possible Grin's security team carries out the security priorities of the community and core team in a transparent manner.

-There may be some unique security-related cases that require the security subteam to make some decisions in private to protect the security of Grin users.
-In these cases, once it is safe to do so, the security subteam is responsible for sharing as many details as possible with the community in the name of transparency.
+There may be some unique security-related cases that require the security team to make some decisions in private to protect the security of Grin users.
+In these cases, once it is safe to do so, the security team is responsible for sharing as many details as possible with the community in the name of transparency.

 The primary day-to-day impact this will have on the community is making available structured support around security-related initiatives such as bilateral disclosure agreements, bug bounty programs and audit work.
-The community and other subteams will have regular opportunity to interact with, provide input to and receive input from the security subteam.
+The community and other teams will have regular opportunity to interact with, provide input to and receive input from the security team.

 ## Example

-Here we will walk through an example case that highlights how Grin's security subteam would operate, contrasting with the current process.
+Here we will walk through an example case that highlights how Grin's security team would operate, contrasting with the current process.

 _In the example case, a vulnerability is disclosed to the disclosure contacts listed in Grin's security policy.
-It is shown that the community gains greater transparency into the decision making process and related outcomes with the proposed security subteam.
+It is shown that the community gains greater transparency into the decision making process and related outcomes with the proposed security team.
 Additionally the disclosure map is more tightly contained in the proposed process, resulting in less risk of vulnerability exploitation to the community._

 ### Current Process